 To ensure compliance with the ABA, both first-time externs and repeat externs will be required to engage with externship faculty/staff to ensure they participate in ongoing, contemporaneous faculty guided reflection.
 First time externs will be required to participate in a 1 credit pass/no pass seminar.
-Both first-time externs and repeat externs will be provided with syllability at the beginning of each semester outlining their roles, requirements, and responsibilities as Denver Law externs.
+Repeat externs will not have an additional for credit class but are still required to engage with the Externship office and complete some assignments.
+Both first-time externs and repeat externs will be provided with syllabi at the beginning of each semester outlining their roles, requirements, and responsibilities as Denver Law externs.
 All requirements must be completed to be eligible to receive a grade of Pass.